 Brian is licensed to practice in Ohio and is admitted to practice in the United States District Courts for the Northern and Southern Districts of Ohio, and the United States Court of Appeals for the Sixth Circuit.

-Prior to law school, Brian was a fire fighter/paramedic and member of the International Association of Fire Fighters for ten years.
+Prior to law school, Brian was a fire fighter/paramedic and ten year member of the International Association of Fire Fighters.
 He is a native of Akron where he currently lives.
 Brian volunteers his time as a member of Bluecoats of Summit County; a board member of Big Brothers Big Sisters of Summit, Medina, and Stark Counties; a Court Appointed Special Advocate in Summit County; and a member of Torchbearers Akron.